Berlin Climate & Weather

 Berlin Climate and Weather

 Berlin has a continental climate with cold winters, hot summers and fairly mild autumns and springs.
-Summer weather in Berlin is pleasant and sunny, the days are long and temperatures can sometimes exceed 86°F (30°C), particularly in July and August.
-However, the summer months are also unpredictable, and odd days can rapidly change from sunshine to cloud.
+Summer (June to August) weather in Berlin is pleasant and sunny, the days are long and high temperatures average 73°F (23°C), particularly in July and August.
+However, the summer months are also unpredictable, and the weather can rapidly change from sunshine to cloud.
 It can also be fairly humid in summer in Berlin.
-Winter weather in Berlin, by contrast, is bitterly cold and damp, with plentiful snow and frosty days when temperatures hover at or just below freezing.
+Winter (December to February) weather in Berlin, by contrast, averages 32°F (0°C) and is bitterly cold and damp, with plentiful snow and frosty days when temperatures hover at or just below freezing.
 Although snow falls between December and March the city seldom stays covered in snow for long.
 Rain can fall all year round and it is always a good idea to have an umbrella in Berlin, no matter what the season; the wettest months are June and August, and the driest months on average are October and February.

 Berlin is a year-round travel destination because so much of the city's appeal lies in its cultural and historical attractions, which are fabulous regardless of the weather.
 The most popular and probably the best time to visit Berlin is in the summer months when the sidewalk cafes, parks and gardens can be enjoyed to the utmost and there are numerous fun summer events.